 We need a system of cooperative public-private infrastructure financing, a national infrastructure bank.
-But we also need to use that … Continue reading Blueprint for a Renewable Energy Infrastructure Bank
+But we also need to use that fabric of cooperative investment and output to foster specific areas of major improvement to our national economy.
+The model could be replicated across the world, but the US is uniquely positioned to deploy this solution … Continue reading Blueprint for a Renewable Energy Infrastructure Bank

 There is nothing ideological about the issue of renewable energy resources.
 Proponents tend to care about the health of the natural environment, which motivates their wish to see renewables replace high-polluting fuel sources like oil and coal, but the technologies, the fact of their economic viability and their usefulness for society at large, are not in any way a matter of ideology.

 Neither is there anything ideological about the allegiance of some to carbon-based fuels.
 The considerations are entirely practical on all sides, and we need to remember this as we try to find consensus on how to move forward, responsibly, as a civilization, in terms of our relationship to energy and the environment.

 Pres.
 Barack Obama has proposed a national high-speed rail program that would develop eight to ten regions for high-speed rail (currently, only the so-called northeast corridor, running from Washington, DC, to Boston, through Baltimore, Philadelphia and New York, has a regular high-speed service), as part of a phased-in long-term economic recovery plan.
 The rail project comes into play also as part of Obama’s plans for a comprehensive energy-sector overhaul, aimed at reducing carbon emissions.